etnguyen03/docker-tubeup/README.md

 ---

-Copyright © 2020 Ethan Nguyen
+Copyright © 2020 Ethan Nguyen and contributors.
+All rights reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either